aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token_coin_swap.md

 ## Resource `TokenListings`

-The listing of all tokens for swapping stored at token owner's account
+The listing of all tokens for swapping stored at token owner&apos;s account

 <pre><code>struct TokenListings&lt;CoinType&gt; has key<br/></code></pre>